Dani3lSun/apex-plugin-dropzone/README.md

 - Much better Internationalization and App Wide definition of Messages
 - And of course all the "old" Features as well

+***Upgrade Notes:***

-*Upgrade Note: Thus the Plugin is rewritten from ground up, Version 2.0.0 is completely incompatible with prior Versions!
-It is recommended to install Version 2.0.0 beside Version 1.XX and replace all Dropzone Regions in your App.
+- As the Plugin was rewritten from ground up, Version 2.0.0 is completely incompatible with prior Versions!
+It is recommended that you install Version 2.0.0 beside Version 1.XX and replace all Dropzone Regions in your App.
-If you didn´t touch the default PL/SQL Code of Version 1.XX and used the default Settings then the Upgrade Process should be straight forward (APEX Collection is the same).
-If you used prior Plugin Events, you have to change these ones to the Events of Dropzone 2.*
+- If you didn´t touch the default PL/SQL Code of Version 1.XX and used the default Settings then the Upgrade Process should be straight forward (APEX Collection is the same).
+- If you used Plugin Events in Version 1.XX, you have to change these to the Plugin Events of Dropzone 2.*
+- If you customized the PL/SQL Code of Version 1.XX to insert additional information, please see (Inserting uploaded files into your own tables)[#inserting-uploaded-files-into-your-own-tables] for information on conveting to the Plugin's default upload method to an APEX Collection, with a PL/SQL dynamic action to perform your custom insert.

 ---